-Universal methods are usually harder to implement since there is a setup step where the necessary constants for the generation steps have to be precomputed.
-Moreover, it might be necessary whether a particular method works with the given distribution.
-Thus we have implemented many of these automatic algorithms using ANSI C in a library called UNU.RAN (Universal Non-uniform RANdom variate generators).
-Our main goal was to get a portable, flexible and robust program, see Leydold et al. [11].
-It is implemented using an object oriented programming paradigma.
-Using this library first a generator object has to be created that then can be used to sample from the given distribution.
-Thus it is easy to exchanged distributions in simulations.
-Moreover each generator object may have its own pseudo-random number generator or share one with other generators.
+Universal methods are usually harder to implement than specialized algorithms, since there is a setup where the necessary constants for the generation steps have to be precomputed.
+Moreover, it might be necessary to check whether a particular method works with the given distribution.
+Thus we have implemented many of these automatic algorithms using ANSI C in a library called UNU.RAN (Universal Non-Uniform RANdom variate generators).
+Our main goal was to realize a portable, flexible and robust program, see Leydold, Hörmann, Janka, and Tirler (2002).
+It is implemented using an object oriented programming paradigm.
+Using this library an instance of a generator object has to be created first.
+That object can be used to sample from the given distribution.
+Thus it is easy to exchange distributions in simulations.
+Moreover, each generator object may have its own uniform pseudorandom number generator or share one with other generator objects.

-There exist two application programming interfaces: A "traditional" API where the generator object is created via new call and where replacement functions are used to replace default parameters by user defined.
-A second interface uses a string which describes both the desired distribution and the choosen generation method.
+We have developed two application programming interfaces: a "traditional" API where the generator object is created via a new call and where replacement functions are used to exchange default parameters with user defined ones.
+The second interface uses a string which describes both the desired distribution and the chosen generation method.